theouterlimitz/SDSS_Star_Classification/README.md

 ## Project Overview

 This project utilizes machine learning to classify celestial objects based on data from the Sloan Digital Sky Survey (SDSS) Data Release 17.
-The primary goal is to build and evaluate models capable of distinguishing between stars, galaxies, and quasars (QSOs) with high accuracy.
+The primary goal is to build and evaluate a series of models capable of distinguishing between stars, galaxies, and quasars (QSOs) with high accuracy.

 The workflow begins with data cleaning, feature engineering, and extensive exploratory data analysis (EDA).
-A baseline model using a Random Forest Classifier is established and then compared against several neural network architectures to test various optimization techniques, including class weighting and feature engineering.
-The project concludes with a comparative analysis of all models, demonstrating a complete end-to-end machine learning pipeline.
+A baseline model using a Random Forest Classifier is established and then compared against several neural network architectures and a final voting ensemble model to test various optimization strategies and determine the best model for different objectives.

 ---